arponr/writing/sonnets/sparks.md

 It was when I emptied myself,
-of mathematics, of irony, of myself, that I walked to a well-worn bench, sat, and wondered at
+of deadlines, of mathematics, of myself, that I walked to a well-worn bench, sat, and wondered at